jeffinnes/100-days-of-code/r1-log.md

 ### R1D5
 Spent some time today finishing up a CSS Grid course on Pluralsight and reading up on Grid.
 Started the refactor process on my portfolio site.
 So far I really like Grid.
 More refactoring tomorrow!

+### R1D6
+More CSS Grid refactoring.
+The home/about page is done, and I decided to combine the "contact" page into the about page.
+I'm not totally happy with the color scheme, but I'll come back to it sometime after I refactor the remaining pages to Grid.